How to Hide Duplicates in Excel (4 Methods)

 Using Advanced Filter to Hide Duplicate Rows

-• From Action, select Filter the list, in-place
+• Under Action, select Filter the list, in-place.

-• In the List range, range B3:F13 is selected
+• In the List range, ensure that B3:F13 is selected.

-Hence, you will see all the duplicate rows are hidden in the dataset.
+As a result, all duplicate rows will be hidden in the dataset.

 Using Advanced Filter to Hide Duplicate Rows

-In case you want to unhide the duplicate rows you easily can do it.
+If you need to unhide the duplicate rows later:

 Using Advanced Filter to Hide Duplicate Rows